 Fiber is a substance found in plants.
 Dietary fiber, the kind you eat, is found in fruits, vegetables, and grains.
 Your body cannot digest fiber, so it passes through your intestines without being absorbed much.
 However, fiber still provides many health benefits.

 What to Expect at Home

-The daily recommended intake (DRI) for adults 19 to 50 years old is 38 grams a day for men and 25 grams a day for women.
-To get more into your diet, eat different types of foods, such as:
+The daily recommended intake (DRI) of fiber for adults 19 to 50 years old is 38 grams a day for men and 25 grams a day for women.
+To get more fiber into your diet, eat different types of foods, such as:

 Vegetables, Legumes, and Nuts